To receive notifications about payment or mandate statuses, set up webhooks. You configure the URI endpoint for webhooks in Console.

 |string||Version of the event type|

-We recommend developers to use our signing libraries to verify the
+For the best development experience, we recommend that developers use our signing libraries to verify the

 Verifier.verifyWithJwks(jwks) .method("POST") .path(path) .headers(allWebhookHeaders) .body(body) .verify(webhookSignature);

 For a full reference to our signing requirements, refer to our request signing docs on Github.